vish-opatha/password-generator/README.md

 ## Repository Quality - Work Done
 1. Repository is named as password-generator.
-2. Regarding the folder structure, "Assets" includes separate folders for CSS and Javascript.
+2. Regarding the folder structure, "Assets" includes separate folders for CSS,Javascript and icons.
 4. Tags are indented accordingly and comments are included while following the best practices for naming conventions.
 5. Changes were committed multiple times with messages.